 Although us Aussies can’t claim its creation (let’s give a collective thanks to Germany), the tradition has certainly made an impression, and it’s one that’s here to stay.
 We asked our followers on Instagram for their picks of the best spots to sink a cold one in the great outdoors—so here are the best beer gardens in Sydney, according to you.

 Beach Road Hotel

 Beach Road Hotel is a shining beacon of beer garden hope in the Bondi bubble.
 This institution is the perfect place to grab a meal, hang out with friends, play pool, and catch some live music.
-The beer garden space, otherwise known as “The Valley West Outside”, has plenty of shade for a hot day, loads of tables to call your own, some comfy lounge seating if you're feeling leisurely, and a generally festive atmosphere.
+The dog-friendly beer garden, otherwise known as “The Valley West Outside”, has plenty of shade for a hot day, loads of tables to call your own, some comfy lounge seating if you're feeling leisurely, and a generally festive atmosphere.

 The Rose Hotel